I am extremely happy to share the happiness of my blog’s (Best Of Guru) 1st Anniversary with you all today (15-08-2016).

 I worked as a lecturer for 10 years which held me no-where.
 I was very good with the students but very bad at the politics played by the colleagues, though I am not a bothering person.
 I would not digest all of these at sometimes.
 This led into a look of job satisfaction.

 Basically, I am a Biochemistry teacher.
 I had the interest to prepare notes and promote it in online, for every student’s reach.
+[Tweet “One fine morning a catchy add in classifieds “Earn by blog” turned my lifestyle”].

 Now I read and followed many blogs and got motivated with no technical support.

-I started one blog on my specialized subject Biochemistry, which is my first blog ever in 2008 and it was penalized and removed by Google after few years.
+I started one blog on my specialized subject Biochemistry, which is my first blog ever in 2008 and it was penalized and removed by Google after a few years.

 After that started self-hosted WordPress for my permanent journey.
 This was how and why I got into blogging.

-As I said earlier, I had no knowledge or technical support on blogging.
+As I said earlier, I had no knowledge or technical support for blogging.
 So mistakes were quite common, which turned out to experiences.
 I started out with too many blogs, too much burden, which resulted in getting penalized by Google.

 I read the terms and conditions of blogging and monetization methods (Eg: Google Adsense and Affiliate marketing).
 I started up with a single niche and turned stable with one standard blog (BloggingDen.com) and 8 Micro-niche blogs.